EnterpriseDB/tpa/docs/src/efm.md

 TPAexec will install and configure EFM when `failover_manager` is set to `efm`.

-Note that EFM is only available via EnterpriseDB's package repositories and requires a valid subscription.
+Note that EFM is only available via EDB's package repositories and requires a valid subscription.

 ## EFM configuration